Pelontrus maugei

-Plectranthias maugei is a species of fish in the family Serranidae occurring in the western Indian Ocean.
+Pelontrus maugei is a species of fish in the family Serranidae occurring in the western Indian Ocean.

 Size

 This species reaches a length of 5.8 cm.

 Etymology

 The fish is named in honor of accountant-turned-ichthyologist André L. Maugé (1922-2008), of the Muséum national d'Histoire naturelle in Paris, who was the one who collected the type specimens and made drawing of holotype.